 - 1. All conductors shall be copper.
 This includes all feeders, regardless of ampacity, transformers windings, and branch circuits. - 2.
-No splices shall be permitted on any low voltage feeders. - 3.
-Electrical rooms shall be used for the exclusive use of electrical equipment.
-Electrical rooms shall not be shared with telecom/IT equipment, etc. - 4.
-The following voltage and phasing configurations are acceptable at the university: - 120/208V, 3 phase, 4 wire - 600/347V, 3 phase, 4 wire - 600V, 3 phase, 3 wire - 120/240V, single phase, 3 wire, for modification of existing installations only - 416/240V, 3 phase, 4 wire, for modification of existing installations only - All equipment (including end-user loads) shall be rated for -15% to +10% nominal available voltages (120/208V, 600V) (e.g., a piece of equipment connected to a standard receptacle shall be capable of operating within a range of 102V to 132V) - 6.
-All motors greater that 1/2 HP shall be 600V, 3 phase, 3 wire. - 7.
-Any electrical panelboards or cables older than 25 years old shall be replaced with new or proven to be serviceable and maintainable for another 25 years.
-To be proven serviceable, a letter from the OEM shall be provided stating parts are currently available and will be supported for another 25 years. - 8.
-Any feeder(s) compliant with clause 4 above and being reused or re-purposed shall be proven with an Insulation Resistance test with NETA MTS as the threshold for passing. - 9.
-All Arc Flash and Short Circuit studies shall be performed using ETAP software (version 19 or higher) and updated electrical models shall be made available to the university at project closeout. - 10.
-All new electrical distribution equipment (including branch circuit panelboards) shall be provided with arc flash labels, based on short circuit, coordination, and arc flash study required as a project deliverable.
-The arc flash labels shall detail arc and shock hazards as per CSA-Z462.
-Final label configuration shall be approved by the university before installation.
+No splices shall be permitted on any low-voltage feeders. - 3.
+Electrical rooms and substations shall not be shared with telecommunication/IT equipment, fire control panels, with the exception of IT equipment dedicated to SCADA and Protection & Control systems.
+Wireless access points (WAPS or Wi-Fi), closed circuit television (CCTV), and security devices serving only the electrical rooms and substations are also permitted - 4.
+Electrical rooms shall not be shared with caretaking or janitorial spaces. - 5.
+For electrical rooms and substations: no conduits, pipes, ducts, or other services shall pass through these spaces unless terminating on equipment inside these spaces or supplying a service to these spaces. - 6.
+The following voltage and phasing configurations are acceptable at the University: - a.
+120/208V, 3 phase, 4 wire - b.
+120/208V, 1 phase, 3 wire (in residential suites only) - c.
+600/347V, 3 phase, 4 wire - d.
+600V, 3 phase, 3 wire - e.
+120/240V, single phase, 3 wire, for modification of existing installations only - f.
+416/240V, 3 phase, 4 wire, for modification of existing installations only - All equipment (including end-user loads) shall be rated for -15% to +10% nominal available voltages (120/208V, 600V) (e.g., a piece of equipment connected to a standard receptacle shall be capable of operating within a range of 102V to 132V) - 8.
+All motors greater that 1/2 HP shall be 600V, 3 phase, 3 wire. - 9.
+Any electrical equipment exceeding the age listed in Table 3 Equipment serviceable life, shall be replaced with new or proven to be serviceable and maintainable for another 25 years.
+To be proven serviceable, a letter from the OEM shall be provided stating parts are currently available and will be supported for another 25 years.